Bemzy6618/Assignment2_Requirements/README.md

 - **Outcome**:
   - Developers can monitor data quality in real time, ensuring that issues in classification and bias are quickly identified and addressed.

+### Additional Requirement 4: Configurable Bias Threshold Settings
+_As a **developer**, I want the system to allow bias threshold values to be updated through a settings interface to be able to adjust parameters without code changes_.